 The symptoms of a heart attack are often the same as the symptoms of heart disease.

-You can prevent heart disease by making changes in your life:
+You can prevent heart disease if you make changes in your life and:

 Even if you have trouble moving around, you can still find ways to exercise.